aws-amplify/docs/ios/how-to-cognito-integrate-an-existing-identity-pool-ios.md

 ```
 When you run your app, you should see no behavior change.
 The current user state will be logged into the console.

-4. To get the users identity, use `getCredentialsProvider()` to access `AWSIdentityManager`, shown here being done in a `ViewController`.
+4. To get the users identity, use `AWSMobileClient.sharedInstance()`, shown here being done in a `ViewController`.

 ```swift
 import UIKit